Autism and Obesity: Understanding the Link

 The immune system's role in ASD is being increasingly recognized, with evidence of immune dysregulation and chronic inflammation in some individuals.
 Additionally, mitochondrial dysfunction, which affects the energy production within cells, has been linked to ASD in a subset of individuals.

-While the biologic basis of ASD is intricate and multifaceted, ongoing research aims to further unravel the underlying mechanisms.
+While the biological basis of ASD is intricate and multifaceted, ongoing research aims to further unravel the underlying mechanisms.
 Understanding these biological factors can help shed light on the relationship between ASD and obesity, providing insights into potential intervention strategies for addressing both conditions.

 The genetic and biological links between ASD and obesity highlight the complexity of these conditions.
 Further research is needed to gain a comprehensive understanding of the underlying mechanisms and identify effective interventions for individuals with ASD who may be at risk for obesity.